There you go again: Context

-However, Carter's criticism was based on Reagan's actual record.
-Regardless, Reagan's charismatic delivery of his iconic retort defined the narrative of the exchange in the post-debate news cycles.
-Reagan's portrayal of his past positions during the debate, and characterization of Carter's criticisms as hyperbolic, were widely reiterated uncritically by the majority of news media at the time; as was Reagan's casting of Carter himself as mean-spirited.

 An Associated Press article from 2008 stated:

 Reagan was a master at capturing a debate moment that everyone will remember.
 His 'there you go again' line defused his opponent's attack.

 Later use

-Reagan used the phrase during the first Presidential Debate in 1984 against Walter Mondale.
+Reagan used the phrase during the first 1984 presidential debate against Walter Mondale.

 Reagan sometimes used the phrase during his presidential press conferences.

+In the first 1996 presidential debate Republican presidential nominee Bob Dole used the line against President Bill Clinton.

 In the 2008 vice presidential debate, Republican vice presidential nominee Sarah Palin used the line on her Democratic opponent Joe Biden.

 During the 2012 presidential election, former President Bill Clinton paraphrased the line after criticizing the policies of the Republican platform by saying, "There they go again."

 In the 2016 vice presidential debate, Republican vice presidential nominee Mike Pence used the line "There they go again" in responding to Democratic vice presidential nominee Tim Kaine's statement that Pence was a "chief cheerleader for the privatization of social security."

+In a 2024 presidential debate, Donald Trump used the phrase "there she goes again" in reference to Kamala Harris, who accused Trump of supporting a nationwide abortion ban.